How to Install VMware Workstation 17 on Linux Mint 21

 Step 4

-After installing additional packages for VMware, run the program from the applications.
+After you add more packages for VMware, open the program from your applications.

 Step 5

-When the Welcome window opens, accept the license agreement of the Workstation program and click Next.
+When the Welcome window appears, agree to the Workstation program’s license for Linux Mint and click Next.

 Step 6